armdevvel/mxe-SHARED/README.md

   * Runtime: Clang disguised as MinGW-w64
   * Host Triplets:
     - `armv7-w64-mingw32`
-    - `aarch64-w64-mingw32`
-    - `i686-w64-mingw32`
-    - `x86_64-w64-mingw32`

-Although this version of MXE is meant for specifically WoA32 porting only, it doesn't mean that aarch64, i686, and x86_64 is going to be disabled, but beware packages may not build properly (Especially being that MinGW is NOT GCC.
+This version of MXE is meant for specifically WoA32 porting only, so packages will not build properly (Especially being that MinGW is NOT GCC.
 It is Clang.).
+For Aarch64 development, head over to [the Aarch64 development repos](https://github.com/aarch64devel/mxe)

 ## Setting up

 To use this for ARM development easily, first clone this repository to your home directory on any Linux system.
 [Be sure you have the dependencies installed from the site already](https://mxe.cc).
-Then, download a zip of the current release of LLVM-MinGW (preferably from [here](https://github.com/armdevvel/llvm-mingw/releases/download/11.0/llvm-mingw-fixed-ubuntu-1804.tar.xz)).
+Then, download a zip of the current release of LLVM-MinGW (preferably from [here](https://github.com/armdevvel/llvm-mingw/releases)).
 CD to the MXE folder.
 Make a directory in the MXE directory called "usr".
 If you're new to this stuff, /usr is not related to /home/user/youruser/mxe, so don't worry about Linux confusing these.
 Extract LLVM-MinGW to the usr folder of MXE.
 Make sure you see armv7-w64-mingw32, bin, lib, and include in the MXE "usr" folder.
 You should see something like this.

 ![MXEs usr folder](https://github.com/armdevvel/mxe/blob/master/images/mxeusr.png?raw=true)